thinkcompany/think_dev-standards/development-standards/performance.md

 ### Image Type

-Different images perform better depending on what they image is.
+Different images perform better depending on what type of graphic you are using.
 Vector images (.svg) perform better for images composed of geometric shapes.
 Raster images (.jpeg) perform better for photos.

 PNG files are not as compress-able as JPEG images.
 They do not allow any *lossy* compression.
 They should be used judiciously, in cases where the unique features of increased image quality and support for transparent backgrounds, etc. are required.